top of page

 • 3 min read

-You bring someone on.
+You bring someone on board.
 Their resume looks solid.
 The interview goes well.
-They say the right things.
+They say all the right things.
 You feel hopeful.

-Thirty, sixty, or ninety days later, you realize it is not working.
-Now you are back to recruiting, interviewing, and training again.
+But then, thirty, sixty, or ninety days later, you realize it’s not working out.
+Now, you’re back to recruiting, interviewing, and training again.

-Most contractors think a bad hire costs wages and maybe the expense of running a job ad.
-In reality, that is just the surface.
+Most contractors think a bad hire costs just wages and maybe the expense of running a job ad.
+But in reality, that’s just the surface.

 The true cost runs much deeper.